Nanakix/drag-n-hash/README.md

 - Add a Column on the left-side with the desired information to select for computing/parsing.
 - Lots of auto-parsing possibilities (magic numbers, ROM headers, ...)

+# Resources

+Here is a list of sources I browsed to make this project come to life, I would like to thank all of the people involved in these:
+- The [Iced](https://iced.rs/) project, for the GUI
+- [Alican](https://alican.codes/rust-github-actions) for the CI workflow